 The financial highlights table is intended to help you understand the Fund's financial performance for each period of the Fund's operations.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment if all dividends and distributions).
-This information for the Fund has been derived from the financial statements audited by RSM US LLP, whose report, along with the Fund's financial statements and related notes, are included in the Fund's October 31, 2021 annual report, which is available upon request and incorporated by reference in the SAI.
+This information for the Fund has been derived from the financial statements audited by Deloitte & Touche, LLP, whose report, along with the Fund's financial statements and related notes, are included in the Fund's October 31, 2022 annual report, which is available upon request and incorporated by reference in the SAI.
+The information for the years ended October 31, 2021, 2020, and 2019 and the fiscal period ended October 31, 2018 have been derived from financial statements audited by the Fund's prior auditor.